petertwigg/petertwigg.github.io/_posts/2022-07-17-spiritual-perspectives-what-do-you-rest-on-in-meditation.md

 layout: post
 title: Spiritual Perspectives - What Do You Rest on in Meditation?
 categories:
-- Context
+- Video
 feature_image:
 ---

-{% include video.html id="zT2YeE8nuPA" title="Spiritual Perspectives: What Do You Rest on in Meditation? " %}
 In this video we explore what you rest on in meditation?
 We discuss the device on which your consciousness rests.
+{% include video.html id="zT2YeE8nuPA" title="Spiritual Perspectives: What Do You Rest on in Meditation? " %}
 Tips, techniques & context to help improve your meditation.

-#context #meditation #mindfulness